Ocean Orchestrator

 - Check results and logs in your project's

-results folder
+results/results-{timestamp}/ folder

 Extension Layout

-- Optionally select a dataset file.
+- Optionally select a dataset file

-- View compute resources under the Setup dropdown
+- View available compute resources under Setup

-- Configure compute settings (accessible via Configure Compute)
+- Configure compute settings under Configure Compute

 - Start free or paid compute jobs